eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 it](https://en.wikipedia.org/wiki/Multicollinearity#Remedies_for_multicollinearity)
 and [many consequences if you
 don't](https://en.wikipedia.org/wiki/Multicollinearity#Consequences_of_multicollinearity).
-The Wikipedia page is pretty good at outlining all of those, so I'll just defer to them.
+The Wikipedia page is pretty good at outlining all of those, so I'll just point to that.

 An alternative that Wikipedia doesn't mention is principal components regression (PCR), which is literally just principal components analysis followed by